mmudado/ufw-dynamic-ip-updater/README.md

 ## NOTE:

- - If you liked it, consider delegating your ADA to biostakingpool.hopto.org - ticker [ BIO ] - this is Darwin's Stake Pool ;-)
+ - If you liked it, consider delegating your ADA to [BIO](https://biostakingpool.hopto.org) - this is Darwin's Stake Pool ;-)

- - Or if you prefer, donate lovelaces to:  addr1q8dcts6dqy4x28kazkt6snqkskpf7wl0awa9m3xqzv3nnyxg66dcjy55dyrnplgszvzfj6gv3unjk0n3w4qhvvka2ufqmj9nt0
+ - Or if you prefer, donate lovelaces to:

+    addr1q8dcts6dqy4x28kazkt6snqkskpf7wl0awa9m3xqzv3nnyxg66dcjy55dyrnplgszvzfj6gv3unjk0n3w4qhvvka2ufqmj9nt0

 ## LICENSE

 ufw-dynamic-ip-updater.py is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or